khushi-411/khushi-411.github.io/_posts/2023-06-27-cpp_lambdas.md

     }
 };
 ```
-If `this` here means the lambda object, we wouldn't be able to compile.
+If `this` here means the lambda object, we couldn't compile it.
 We can capture `this` in lambdas in the following ways:
 - [=] () { this->work(); }
 - [this] () { this->work(); }